aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 ---

 I am a doctoral student at the Department of Politics and International Relations at the University of Oxford.
+Before Oxford, I studied at Mannheim and  was a pre-doc/visiting scholar at the University of Houston.

 My research interests lie in the field of comparative political economy.
 I focus on aspects related to economic history of state-institutions, local public good provision, informal social-welfare, and the political economy of Islamic institutions, with a regional focus of the Middle East.
 My research also draws on questions about how foreign policy tools, such as economic sanctions, interact with domestic politics.
 I am further extremely interested in investigating aspects of the politics of information using methods of computational text analysis.
 I am currently employing Natural Language Processing and text analysis methods on corpora of Arabic, German, and English texts.